lightningdevkit/rust-lightning/ARCH.md

 channels, routes payments between them, and exposes a simple API to make and receive payments.
 Individual `ChannelMonitor`s monitor the on-chain state of a channel, punish counterparties if they misbehave, and force-close channels if they contain unresolved HTLCs which are near expiration.
-The `ManyChannelMonitor` API provides a way for you to receive `ChannelMonitorUpdate`s from `ChannelManager` and persist them to disk before the channel steps forward.
+The `chain::Watch` interface provides a way for you to receive `ChannelMonitorUpdate`s from `ChannelManager` and persist them to disk before the channel steps forward.